subugoe/typo3-xmlinclude/README.markdown

 ## RealURL ##
 You can use RealURL to transparently include the path on the remote server into the URLs on your site.
 This is a bit unusual as we need to pass a full path through RealURL which usually splits up the path components.
-To deal with that this setup will use *all* remaining path components and may cause problems if other extensions add their rewritten path components as well.
+To deal with that, this setup will use *all* remaining path components and may cause problems if other extensions add their rewritten path components as well.

 To use RealURL support, first turn it on in TypoScript using: